Year 11 and 12 SACE Program

 Here is a quick introduction to Central Library, the branch which holds the largest and most general of the university collections.

-Students will need to compete the Year 12 patron form (PDF 165KB) to register to borrow from the Library.
+Students will need to complete the Year 11 and 12 associate form to register to borrow from the Library.
 This must be countersigned by the year coordinator and brought to the ID Cards Desk (Level 1, Central Library) at the time of the first visit.
 Library cards issued will be available on an annual basis and will expire at the end of the school year, (usually late October.)

 Students are subject to the Library Rules which apply to all library patrons.